 It is assumed that LLMs and LLM-based tools will mark a shift in the academic skill set.
-Prompt engineering, developing and producing prompts for conversational AI systems like ChatGPT or is the most discussed new competence that is required from researchers (Teubner et al., 2023).
+Prompt engineering, i.e., developing and producing prompts for conversational AI systems like ChatGPT, is often discussed as a new competence that is required from researchers (e.g., Teubner et al. 2023).
 This is believed to pose a particular challenge for individuals who already struggle with basic IT, as they will not derive much benefit from advances in AI, and this may lead to a widening productivity gap.
-As LLM-based tools may have better English writing skills than some people, especially non-native speakers, the focus in academic work is expected to shift from text writing to conducting research, which requires researchers to formulate interesting research questions and carry out research to find answers (Dwivedi et al., 2023).
+As LLMbased tools may have better English writing skills than some people, especially non-native speakers, the focus in academic work is expected to shift from text writing to conducting research, which requires researchers to formulate interesting research questions and carry out research to find answers (Dwivedi et al. 2023).
 More generally, as Teubner et al. (2023, p.
 98) observe, "the ability to read and interpret different text options becomes more important than the ability to write them."
-That means that researchers must be able to check the generated text for factual and citation accuracy, bias, mathematical, logical, and commonsense reasoning, relevance, and originality (Hosseini et al., 2023).
-That also means that researchers are expected to have the competencies to collate and combine the results that LLM-based tools generate (Floridi & Chiriatti, 2020).
-Not surprisingly, Dowling & Lucey (2023) find that adding domain expertise greatly improves the quality of the generated results.
-Thus, among the key skills that researchers have to develop are critical thinking, problem solving, ethical decision-making, and creativity (Dwivedi et al., 2023).
+That means that researchers must be able to check the generated text for factual and citation accuracy, bias, mathematical, logical, and commonsense reasoning, relevance, and originality, as Hosseini et al. (2023) demand in an Accountability in Research editorial.
+That also means that researchers are expected to have the competencies to collate and combine the results that LLM-based tools generate (Floridi and Chiriatti 2020).
+Not surprisingly, Dowling and Lucey (2023) find that adding domain expertise greatly improves the quality of the generated results.
+Thus, among the key skills that researchers have to develop are critical thinking, problem solving, ethical decision-making, and creativity (Dwivedi et al. 2023).